AgnesNM/OpenStack-Horizon/horizon_testing.md

 - I think we use patching when we want to mock something that we are importing from another part of the code.
 - @patch.object() takes two or three parameters: "The three argument form takes the **object to be patched**, **the attribute name** and the **object to replace the attribute with**"
 - When calling with the two argument form you *omit the replacement object*, and a mock is created for you and passed in as an extra argument to the decorated function
-- In our example, *@mock.patch.object(cinder, 'volume_get')* cinder is the object we want to patch, and 'volume_get' is its attribute.
+- In our example, *@mock.patch.object(cinder, 'volume_get')* "cinder" is the object we want to patch, and "volume_get" is its attribute.
     ```python
     @mock.patch.object(cinder, 'volume_get')
     def test_no_attachment(self, mock_no_attachment):